Multi-role support ship (Malaysia): Development

 USS Spartanburg County (LST-1192) of the United States Navy before sold to Royal Malaysian Navy as the KD Sri Inderapura (L-1505).

-Since the loss of KD Sri Inderapura after catching fire in 2009, RMN has an outstanding need for her replacement.
+Since the loss of KD Sri Inderapura from a fire in 2009, RMN has had an outstanding need for her replacement.
 In addition, the lack of the RMN's amphibious assets such as Landing Platform Dock and Landing Ship Tank makes this procurement programme very important to be fulfilled.
 Due to this matter, RMN has launched their Multi-Role Support Ship (MRSS) programme to procure this type of amphibious ship.
 This MRSS programme seen in line with RMN's fleet modernisation programme called 15 to 5 where RMN planned to reduce the class of their ship in order to reduce the maintenance cost and easier the logistic support of the fleet.
 This class of ships includes Scorpène-class submarine, Maharaja Lela-class frigate, Kedah-class offshore patrol vessel, Littoral Mission Ship (Keris-class littoral mission ship and Ada-class corvette) and Multi Role Support Ship (MRSS).